 Conditions Examples

 Not enough Meets

-The supermarket has The supermarket lists The risk analysis looks at
+The supermarket has published a risk analysis for grievance mechanisms for all high-risk supply chains.
+The supermarket lists standard problems facing grievance mechanisms.
+The risk analysis looks at fundamental barriers to access or trust in grievance mechanisms, or target groups that experience additional barriers (women, migrants), focusing where necessary on specific

-published a risk analysis for grievance mechanisms for all high-risk supply chains. standard problems facing grievance mechanisms. fundamental barriers to access or trust in grievance mechanisms, or target groups that experience additional barriers (women, migrants), focusing where necessary on specific barriers in particular chains. specific attention to the men Women are not specifically mentioned in the grievance mechanism.
+barriers in particular chains. specific attention to the mer Women are not specifically mentioned in the grievance mechanism.
 There is a balanced representation of men/women in the mechanism.
 The supermarket takes gender relations into account in its research.
 The supermarket accounts for higher proportion of low literacy among women.